nathan-b/TolkienEssays/orcs.md

 >
 > JRR Tolkien, _The Return of the King_, Appendix A, "Annals of the Kings and Rulers"

-So the answer is that while Uruks and Orcs are technically the same thing, the term Uruks is also specifically used for Sauron's Orcs 2.0, which at the time _The Lord of the Rings_ takes place have been around for some 500 years.
+So the answer is that while Uruks and Orcs are technically the same thing, the term Uruks is also specifically used for Sauron's Orcs 2.0, which at the time _The Lord of the Rings_ takes place have been around for some 500 years and can be differentiated from other Orcs just by sight.

 Tolkien provides the same answer in Appendix F: